 To sum things up:

-Of course, it is up to you – it is not impossible, it’s just the case of time and money.
+Of course, it is up to you – it is not impossible, it’s just a case of time and money.
 The question is whether this kind of investment would be worth your stress and financial input.

 It takes less than 1 hour to implement manufacturing control software such as Prodio, and it costs 97 dollars per month.
 However, the software pays off from day one because it makes you ten times as much money, if not more, improving your manufacturing company’s overall profitability and giving you back free time and peace of mind.